laravel/docs/validation.md

 <a name="quick-customizing-the-error-messages"></a>
 #### Customizing The Error Messages

 Laravel's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
+If your application does not have a `lang` directory, you may instruct Laravel to create it using the `lang:publish` Artisan command.

-Within this file, you will find a translation entry for each validation rule.
+Within the `lang/en/validation.php` file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.

 In addition, you may copy this file to another language directory to translate the messages for your application's language.
 To learn more about Laravel localization, check out the complete [localization documentation](/docs/{{version}}/localization).